inexorabletash/indexeddb-promises/README.md

   });
 }, enumerable: true, configurable: true});
 ```

+The `promise` attribute returns the same Promise instance each time it is accessed, unless the readyState of the request is reset by iterating a cursor associated with the request (see below).
+Once that occurs, the `promise` attribute returns a new Promise instance, but again the same Promise instance each time, until the cursor is iterated once more.

 > The above shim does NOT cover the cursor iteration cases; see (polyfill.js)[polyfill.js] for a more complete approximation.

 Example:
 ```js